iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 This example uses a Vertiq 8108 as the motor and a Pix32 from Holybro as the flight controller.
 Since this tutorial is focused only on the motor, the only additional perpheral we are using along with the flight controller is a safety switch.

 The 8108 is powered through its XT-60 connector from a benchtop power supply.
-If using a 2306, you must supply power directly to its power and ground wires directly as it does not include an XT-60 socket.
+If using a 2306, you must supply power directly to its power and ground wires as it does not include an XT-60 socket.
 When setting the configuration parameters on the motor through Control Center, it is connected to a PC with a USB-to-UART converter.
 For more details on how to use the Control Center with a motor, refer to :ref:`control_center_tutorial`.

-When testing it with the flight controller the 8108 is connected to the controller with two female-to-female jumper wires connecting to the
+When testing with the flight controller, the 8108 is connected to the controller with two female-to-female jumper wires connecting to the
 Main Out 1 pins of the Pix32.
 The exact position or labeling of the output pins on your flight controller is likely to be different if you are not using the Pix32, refer to your flight controller documentation.
 The signal output pin of Main Out 1 is connected to the top pin of the 8108, and the ground pin of Main Out 1 is connected to the communication ground of the 8108.
 The images below shows the wires connected to